aldiinugroho/aldiinugroho/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React and Golang
+- ⚡ Fun fact: I sleep with a blanket
 <!--
 **aldiinugroho/aldiinugroho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.